Frequently Asked Questions

 Do I have to be from a specific tribe or region of the country to qualify?

-AAIA scholarships are open to students from all federally recognized, state recognized and non-recognized tribes in the continental US and Alaska.
+AAIA scholarships are open to students enrolled in federally recognized, state recognized and tribes not recognized by the federal government that are located in the Continental US and Alaska.

-I am Indian from Canada or from a Canadian tribe, but living in the US and/or a US citizen.
+I am Indian from Central/South America, am a Hawaiian/Pacific Islander, or First Nations from Canada, but I live in the Continental US or Alaska and/or I am a US Citizen.
 Do I qualify?

 I am a part time student.
 Do I qualify?